 We found that humans increased their decision threshold with horizon (consistent with the existing human published literature), and that rats decreased their decision threshold with horizon (novel results from our paper).

 In Experiment 1 (Figure 7 and 8), there is a significant main effect of horizon on the threshold parameter for humans (p < 0.001), but there is no significant effect of horizon on the threshold parameter for rats (p > 0.05).
 In other words, when different horizon conditions were run between sessions (there is only one horizon condition for each session), despite the numerical trend, we didn’t find a statistically significant horizon effect on directed exploration in rats.
-One critical difference between Experiment 4 and Experiment 1 was that horizon conditions were run within-session for humans and between sessions for rats (it is not practically possible to run/train rats to do the task within session in Experiment1).
-Training effects and the fact that both horizons are experienced at the same time make it impossible to detect horizon dependent changes in exploration in Experiment 1.
+One critical difference between Experiment 4 and Experiment 1 was that horizon conditions were run within-session for humans and between sessions for rats.
+Third variables like training effects make it difficult to detect horizon dependent changes in exploration in Experiment 1.
 As a result, we conducted Experiment 2 (within design) in which rats also have both horizon conditions in the same session.

 In Experiment 2 (Figure 9), we found a significant main effect of horizon on the threshold parameter for rats (p < 0.001).
 There was also a significant main effect of horizon on the model-free p(explore) measure (p = 0.003).
 Bayesian analysis also shows clear separation of exploration thresholds between horizons (but not decision noise).
 Together, we showed a significant horizon effect on directed exploration in rats.